NeLy-EPFL/sequential-inverse-kinematics/docs/paper/paper.md

 * Inverse kinematics: calculate joint angles sequentially from 3D poses.
 * Visualization: plot and animate the results in 3D.

 `SeqIKPy` is aimed at researchers studying detailed joint motion in animals with complex, multiple degrees-of-freedom body appendages.
 We provide examples for the fruit fly, *Drosophila melanogaster*.
 However, each module can easily be extended to be used with another model organism; the only requirements are the 3D kinematics of the target animal and its corresponding kinematic chain.
-Our package requires minimal Python knowledge, and extensive tutorials at [https://nely-epfl.github.io/sequential-inverse-kinematics](https://nely-epfl.github.io/sequential-inverse-kinematics) are available to novice users.
+Our package requires minimal Python knowledge, and extensive tutorials are available to novice users at [https://nely-epfl.github.io/sequential-inverse-kinematics](https://nely-epfl.github.io/sequential-inverse-kinematics).

 # Statement of need